WU-RDS/RMA/_book/index.md

 * **Class participation** (weekly quizzes; quantity & quality of contributions during the weekly sessions): **10%**

-The **final exam** will take place online on **December 12, 2024 from 08:00 AM - 09:20 AM**.
+The **final exam** will take place on **December 12, 2024 from 08:00 AM - 10:00 AM** in room D5.0.002.
 Details about the setup of the exam will be provided in the course.
 The exam covers the concepts and methods (no coding) that we learn in this course; some sample questions from the previous years will be provided to you.

 In order to ensure equal contribution to the group project, its grade consists of individual component (1/3) and group component (2/3).